Singapore American School

-Singapore American School (SAS) is a non-profit, independent, co-educational day school located in the Woodlands area of Singapore.
+Singapore American School (SAS) is a non-profit, independent, co-educational day school located in the Marsiling area of Singapore.
 It offers an American-based curriculum for students in preschool through high school.
 One of Singapore's first international schools, SAS was founded in 1956 and started with a hundred students in a colonial house.
 It has since developed into a school of over 4,000 students on a 1.5 acre campus.
 SAS is accredited by the US-based Western Association of Schools and Colleges (WASC).

 The SAS student body is made up of over 65 nationalities, with over half of the students being United States citizens.
 Singaporean student numbers are limited as Singapore government regulations prevent most local students from attending international schools within the country.
 The majority of the teachers come from the US, and staff members from twenty other countries also work at SAS.
 Most are hired overseas, and over 80% hold master's degrees.
 The maximum number of students per class in preschool and pre-kindergarten is 16, while for kindergarten through grade 12 it is 22.

 SAS offers classes in the standard academic subjects as well as foreign languages, music, art, physical education, dance, sports, and technology.
 The high school offers over 20 AP courses, including the AP Capstone programme.
 The campus has both air-conditioned and open-air spaces.
 Facilities include gyms, cafeterias, libraries, and theatres, as well as courtyards, playgrounds, playing fields, swimming pools, tennis courts, a rainforest, and an eco-garden.